Lace Bugs: What Are They And How To Get Rid Of Them

 Here’s how to get rid of lace bugs.

-Lace bug damage is unsightly, but not fatal.
+Lace bug damage is unsightly but not fatal.

-Your plants, shrubs, and trees will have an unattractive appearance due to the discoloration of the leaf and the dark, ugly spotting, but will not die.
+Your plants, shrubs, and trees will have an unattractive appearance due to the discoloration of the leaf and the dark, ugly spotting, but they will not die.

 The Best Defense Is A Good Offense!